olson-sean-k/gaudium/README.md

 Note that _platforms_ do not always map one-to-one to _targets_ or _operating systems_.
 Platform crates may be viable on more than one target or operating system.
-An implementation is choosen by depending on a viable platform crate and binding its API with `gaudium-core`.
+An implementation is chosen by depending on a viable platform crate and binding its API with `gaudium-core`.

 Platform-specific features are exposed by extension traits in the `platform` module of `gaudium` or directly from platform crates.
 For example, by using the `platform::WindowExt` trait from `gaudium` on Windows, coordinates on a display can be transformed to a window's local coordinate system and child windows can be created within a parent window.
+These extension traits form an implicit API that is shared across platform crates, so commonly supported operations can be used without conditional code or compilation.